Ground-Fault Protection (G or ANSI 50N-TD/51N)

 3-pole and 4-pole circuit breakers

-External Neutral Current Transformer (ENCT): measurement of the current on neutral.
-For information about the installation of ENCT, consult the instruction sheet on the Schneider Electric website: NHA14388.
+An External Neutral Current Transformer (ENCT) can be used to measure the current on neutral.
+For information about the installation of ENCT, consult the instruction sheet on the Schneider Electric website: NHA14388

 Ground-fault protection is powered by the current flowing through the internal current transformers of the circuit breaker and it does not require an additional external power supply.